With its bitter taste and garlic-like smell, neem oil has the ability to act like an all-natural pesticide that deters both insects and diseases.

-Loaded with nutrients, neem oil is also used in natural skin care products because it contains high levels of antioxidants that help protect the skin from environmental damage.
-Neem helps fight free radical damage in the skin because it contains carotenoids, which provide high antioxidant compounds.
-As a result, cold-pressed neem oil and neem extracts are widely seen in cosmetics such as soap, hair products, cosmetics, hand creams and pet shampoos.
+Loaded with nutrients, neem oil is also used in natural skin care products because it contains high levels of antioxidants, including carotenoids that help protect the skin from oxidative stress and free radical damage.
+As a result, cold-pressed neem oil and neem extracts are widely seen in cosmetics such as soap, hair products, hand creams and pet shampoos.

 What Is Neem Oil?

-Neem oil comes from cold-pressing the seeds of the neem tree, which is a tropical evergreen tree native to Southeast Asia and Africa.
-Other names for neem include nim, nimba, holy tree, bead tree, Indian lilac and margosa.
+Neem oil comes from cold-pressing the seeds of the neem tree, Azadirachta indica, which is a tropical evergreen tree native to Southeast Asia and Africa and a member of the Meliaceae family.

-The bark and leaves of the tree are also known to be used medically and less often; the flowers, fruit and roots are used as well.
-The leaves are generally available year-round as the tree is evergreen.
+The bark and leaves of the tree are known to be used medically, and less often, the flowers, fruit and roots are used as well.
+The leaves are generally available year-round as the tree is an evergreen.

 Here are some of the top neem oil benefits:

 1. Combats Bed Bugs

 Bed bugs are some of the hardest urban pests to manage, and bed bug bites are certainly something we all want to avoid.
 The Environmental Protection Agency (EPA) reports that neem oil, when combined with certain approved agents, can be safe and effective against bed bugs both at home and in commercial environments.